surajgjadhav/ResellChain/eliza-resellchain-plugin/README.md

-# Eliza NASA Plugin and Tutorial
+# Eliza Resell Product Contract Plugin

-This is the codebase and tutorial for building a NASA Eliza plugin.
+This is the codebase for building a Resell Product Suggestion plugin.

-Plugin code is located at `plugins/nasa-plugin`.
+Plugin code is located at `plugins/plugin-resellchain`.

 ------------------------